-Indexing and abstracting: Scopus, EMBASE, Excerpta Medica, Google Scholar, Central Medical Library - Bulgaria, Bulgarian Medical Literature Database
+Indexing and abstracting: Scopus, EMBASE, Excerpta Medica, Crossref, OUCI, Google Scholar, Central Medical Library - Bulgaria, Bulgarian Medical Literature Database.
+Digital Object Identifier will be assigned to all peer-reviewed manuscripts after 2018.

 Publication Ethics and Publication Malpractice Statement